ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * Legitimate domain holder registers account key pair A
 * MitM registers account key pair B
-* Legitimate domain holder sends a new-order request signed using account key A
+* Legitimate domain holder sends a newOrder request signed using account key A
 * MitM suppresses the legitimate request but sends the same request signed using account key B
 * ACME server issues challenges and MitM forwards them to the legitimate domain